hamzagamouh/pt-lm-gnn/README.md

 5. Install other pip requirements --> `pip install -r requirements.txt`

 ## Datasets
-All the datasets used are provided in the archive `datasets.zip` in the following Zenodo link :
+All the datasets used are provided in the archive `datasets.zip` in the following Zenodo link https://doi.org/10.5281/zenodo.15184302 , which contains :
 - Yu dataset
 - DNA-RNA benchmark datasets
-- PDBBindv2020
+- PDBBindv2020 curated dataset
-The two first datasets contain protein sequences organized by their protein PDB ID and chain ID, as well as the annotations of binding residues.
-The PDBBindv2020 dataset contains the splits used in section 3.7 of the paper (PDB IDs and chain IDs).
+The two first datasets contain protein sequences organized by their protein PDB ID and chain ID, as well as the annotations of binding residues, while the PDBBindv2020 dataset contains the splits used in section 3.7 of the paper (PDB IDs and chain IDs).

 For the Yu dataset, we extracted the corresponding structures from BioLip, which are provided in the archive `biolip_structures.zip`.
 <br>